Nepal | India | info | About | Contact

 Everest lodge treks

 The Everest region has the best lodges in the country.
 If flying to Lukla, we miss the low, hot country and slightly different gear is needed.
-It is usually sunny but cool when trekking, however, we should be minimally prepared for all types of weather.
+It is usually sunny but cool (and often dusty) when trekking, however, we should be minimally prepared for all types of weather.
 During a fine winter day, the sun is warming even if the air temperature is not.
 At medium altitudes, a shirt will do; higher up, a thermal top or t-shirt/sun shirt with a light top or vest are a good combination.
 If there is a breeze, walking in a thermal top, second layer and windproof jacket becomes practical.
 Trousers are standard wear, rather than shorts (although hiking shorts are OK up to Namche in the warmer months).

 In the evenings the lodge dining area usually has a potbelly stove and so most dining rooms are warm, but you still need a down jacket and fleece pants or similar.
 Sleeping rooms are not heated.